joshpetit/toggle-window/README.md

 ## Running
 `./path/to/dir/togglewindow`

+When the window closes the next time you run the script it will select that currently active window.
+To manually reset run
+`./path/to/dir/rmwindows`.

-I recommend going to your settings and adding a keyboard shortcut to run the script.
+I recommend adding a keyboard shortcut to run both scripts.

+## TODO
+- Shift towards GNOME extension
+- Allow for multiple window shortcuts